gigatskhondia/gigala/gigala/topology/topology_optimiz/HRL/README.md

 ## Implementation Details

 - The code is implemented as described in the appendix section of the paper and the Official repository, i.e. without target networks and with bounded Q-values.
-- Topology optimization model is taken from ['A Tutorial on Structural Optimization'](https://www.researchgate.net/publication/360698153_A_Tutorial_on_Structural_Optimization)
+- Topology optimization model is taken from [A Tutorial on Structural Optimization](https://www.researchgate.net/publication/360698153_A_Tutorial_on_Structural_Optimization)

 ## Citing